 - (i) It there an adequate system of production planning?
 Are production schedules drawn up to optimise various factors like plant capacity, raw materials, skilled labours, availability of funds, machine hours, and availability of power? - (ii) Is there a close co-ordination with sales dept., to ensure acceptability of the finished products by customers.
 How effective is the quality control on production.
 How are the customer complains regarding manufacturing defects, etc. dealt with? - (iii) Is the Production design properly worked out?
 Is there a constant review of the production design to improve the cost benefit ratio? - (iv) Are the inputs and outputs of each process or department linked up periodically?
 Are the actual-output ratios, conform with standard ratio.? - (v) What is the system of reviewing delays in production? - (vi) What is the frequency of accidents?
 Are safety measures adequate? - (vii) Is there a system of incentives linked up with the output of various production units?
-Have the incentive system been designed on the basis of scientific studies? - (viii) How effective is control over idle time. - (ix) Is each production process reviewed periodically to explore the possibility of having more efficient production method? - (x) Are the performances of service departments appraised periodically?
+Have the incentive system been designed on the basis of scientific studies? - (viii) How effective is control over idle time. - (ix) Is each production process reviewed periodically to explore the possibility of having mare efficient production method? - (x) Are the performances of service departments appraised periodically?
 Have standard efficiency factors been worked out?
-Are they compared with actual efficiency ratios? - (xi) How effective is the management information regarding production function as a whole. - 28.
-A) In XYZ LTD, F a junior accountant was given additional responsibility of making recoveries from the debtors.
-On one occasion, when an insurance claim of ₹85,000 was received, he credited the same to the account of a debtor and misappropriated the cash which he had recovered from the said debtor.
-Pinpoint weaknesses in the internal control system which led to this situation.
+Are they compared with actual efficiency ratios? - (xi) How effective is the management information regarding production function as a whole.